Clearing Security Hurdles Faster to Drive Business Forward in 2022

 Scott Fuller is the CIO at Access Health and has 20+ years of technology & security leadership experience.
 He has literally written the book on technology security.
 Actually, he has written over 12 of them!
 Additionally, Scott is also a part of the Forbes Leadership Council on Technology.
 Scott's efforts have helped thousands of organizations understand, confront, and overcome significant security challenges.
 Additionally, Scott leads technology development efforts.
 Through his leadership Access is well positioned to develop secure high quality technology solutions to meet the evolving needs of healthcare.

-Mike Wilkes is the Chief Information Security Officer (CISO) at SecurityScorecard.
+Mike Wilkes is the former Chief Information Security Officer (CISO) at SecurityScorecard.
 Wilkes is responsible for developing enterprise-wide security programs to protect corporate systems as well as growing and extending the SecurityScorecard platform to customers, executives, and boards of directors.